($447) Cost to ship a car from Charleston, WV to Cincinnati, OH

 Factors affecting Charleston to Cincinnati car shipping costs

-When transporting your vehicle from Charleston to Cincinnati, these factors will influence the cost:
+When you’re arranging vehicle transport from Charleston to Cincinnati, keep these cost factors in mind:

 Transport method